-I am Ella Haddad, your new Labor Member for Denison.
+I am Ella Haddad, your Labor Member for Clark.
 I have worked and volunteered in Tasmania’s health and community services sector for 17 years and have seen first hand the damage that cuts to these services can do to individuals, families and communities.

 I’m a young mum, with two school age daughters.
 For six years I was a single mum, walking the tightrope of work, study and parenting and struggling to make ends meet.
 I relied on people during that time more than I ever thought I would have to.
 I changed jobs.
 I could not afford my own house, so we moved four times and relied heavily on my mum.
 I learned a little can go a long way.